perokvist/Fiffi/README.md

 ### Implementations

 The project currenlty only includes a implementation of IEventStore for Service Fabric's reliable collections.
-Each implenmentation might add utils that suites that infrastrcuture.
+Each implementation might add utils that suites that infrastructure.